kkruel8100/Diabetes-Machine-Learning/README.md

 - Due to findings from the cleaned_dataset, all pipelines - modelings and plotting used the datasets/diabetes_binary_health_indicators_BRFSS2015

+#### Methodology

+Original approach: Combine and clean source data from CDC for years 2011-2015 and concatenate on shared features.
+After reviewing results, determination made that survey information was inconsistent across 5 years to achieve meaningful results.

+_Note:_ modeling.ipynb file was used to review correlations and columns from the cleaned_dataset (all 5 years) and the 2015 dataset.

+Modified approach: Use data sourced from the CDC for year 2015.

 #### Resources

 ##### Datasets